 Hofje van Cincq is considered to be one of the most luxurious such houses in the city, but we were most intrigued by Willem Vroesenhuis.
 This hofje–founded in 1555 and named after its benefactor Willem Vroesen–is one of the few originally set aside for male residents.
 Its inner courtyard was filled with well-tended plants and lovely carvings.
 Across the street by Sint Janskerk is the property’s original front garden now called Willem Vroesentuin.

 If you visit any of the hofjes in the Netherlands, keep in mind that they are private residences, and respect the posted hours and the residents’ privacy.

 Designed in 1668, De Goudse Waag–aka the Weigh House–was where cheese and other commodities were weighed to determine prices and taxes.
 During the cheese market, you can still see the scales in action.

-Today, the main functions of De Waag are as Gouda’s Tourist Information Center and as the home of the Gouda Cheese Museum.
+Today, the De Waag is Gouda’s Tourist Information Center and the home of the Gouda Cheese Museum.
 In the museum, visitors can learn about the building’s history, the items that were traded here, and how the famous farm cheese is made.
-It can get very crowded during the time of the market but is much easier to visit later in the day.
+It can get crowded during the market but is much easier to visit later in the day.

 See the secret church

 Just outside the doorway of the hidden Old-Catholic Church (Oud-Katholieke Kerk), a banner announced in a mix of Dutch and English that, “De Kerk is open.”
 Centuries ago, however, the church’s existence could not be nearly so overt.